 Tip #3: Before you drink, give up your keys

 It’s a fact that drinking can impair your judgement.
 Even the most responsible individuals make stupid decisions after a few drinks.
 So, give your keys to your designated driver or host before you start drinking.

 Tip #4: Coffee won’t sober you up

 Many people believe that a strong cup of coffee can speed up the ability to metabolize alcohol.
 This is not true.
 Neither coffee, food, nor fresh air can make you sober.
 The body metabolizes alcohol at a rate of .015 percent of blood alcohol concentration (BAC) per hour.
 Only time will reduce your blood alcohol content.

-Whatever your plans this New Year’s Eve, all of us at Ostroff Injury Law wish you a safe and happy new year.
+Whatever your plans this New Year’s Eve, all of us at Ostroff Godshall Injury and Accident Lawyers wish you a safe and happy new year.